/

 Understanding Accessible Healthcare

-Critical elements of accessible healthcare include:
+Key components of accessible healthcare include:

-In the following sections, we will explore the current state of healthcare accessibility, explore the role of key providers, and discuss strategies to overcome barriers to access.
+Achieving accessible healthcare requires the cooperation of multiple stakeholders, including healthcare providers, policymakers, and patients.
+In the next sections, we’ll discuss the current state of healthcare accessibility, the role of key providers, and strategies to overcome these barriers.

-Global and National Healthcare Accessibility Statistics
+Global and National Healthcare Accessibility

-• The U.S. Census Bureau reports that in 2019, 8.5% of people, or 27.5 million, did not have health insurance during the year.
+• The U.S. Census Bureau reported that in 2019, 8.5% of the population—27.5 million people—did not have health insurance at any point during the year.

 Key Providers in Accessible Healthcare

-Fresenius Medical Care’s Role
+Fresenius Medical Care’s Contribution

 Medicaid Managed Care’s Impact

-Furthermore, Medicaid Managed Care plans often include additional services not typically covered by traditional Medicaid.
-These can consist of preventive care services, mental health services, and prescription drugs, further enhancing healthcare accessibility for low-income individuals and families.
+Medicaid Managed Care often includes services not typically covered by traditional Medicaid, such as preventive care, mental health services, and prescription medications, thereby further enhancing healthcare accessibility for underserved communities.

 Overcoming Barriers to Doctor Appointments